Is this the end for Twinkies?

 While you're frying up some eggs and bacon, we're cooking up something else: a way to celebrate today's food holiday.

 Holy guacamole!
-November 14 is National Guacamole Day.
+November 14 and September 16 (depending on who you ask) are National Guacamole Day.

 I’ll be the first to admit it: I used to hate avocados.
 I found them mushy and tasteless.
 I didn’t understand how people put them in salads or, even worse, on toast.
 And then one fateful day, I tried guacamole.
 Maybe it was the burn of the jalapeño, the zing of the lime or the crunch of the chip, but I was hooked.